To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Well, neither would we.
 That’s why we decided to test how much time each slow-feed bowl added to feeding time.

 And to do that, we first needed food.
-We used two different types of dry food during testing, one for big dogs and one for little ones…
+We used two different sized kibbles to test the effectiveness of each slow-feeder.

 So, over multiple feeding sessions, I timed how long it took our team of dog testers to eat ¼ cup of dry food from a regular dog bowl.